 Delivery Dates & ShipperHQ

-With ShipperHQ, you can show your customers actual delivery dates automatically with a lot of degree of certainty.
+With ShipperHQ, you can show your customers actual delivery dates automatically with a significant degree of certainty.

-Because our Delivery Date & Time feature allows you to configure your shipping strategy based on production and dispatch requirements (as mentioned above), you’ll be able to fulfill orders-on time every time, even in times of uncertainty, for any holiday.
+Because our Delivery Date & Time feature allows you to configure your shipping strategy based on production and dispatch requirements (as mentioned above), you’ll be able to fulfill orders on time, every time.

 Our platform returns dates directly via the carrier’s API.
 So if you are using UPS, USPS, FedEx, Canada Post or your own table rates, you’ll instantly get the most up-to-date delivery information at checkout even if date targets and times shift (such as UPS Next Day Air Saver and 2nd day Air AM, whose delivery time has now been pushed to the end of day).